efrymire/major-studio-1/README.md

 visualization and information aesthetics.

 ### About the Final Project
-#### Circle of Equality
+#### Exploring Equality

 The final project is an exploration of the Gini coefficient and Gender Inequality Index as outlined by the UNDP.
-Ayodele states in Income Inequality Trends in Sub-Saharan Africa that as the economic status of women improves, so does the economic status of entire families.
+The text *Income Inequality Trends in Sub-Saharan Africa* states that as the economic status of women improves, so does the economic status of entire families.
 This visualization intends to show clear relationships between gender and income inequality, as well as educate the user on the calculation of male and female indexes.
 By